cwendorf/Sourcebook/Intro/worked-examples/descriptives.md

 > $$ MS = \frac{SS}{(N - 1)} = \frac{68.000}{7} = 9.714 $$

-Standard Deviation: Standard Deviation is a function of the Mean Squares.
+Standard Deviation: Standard Deviation is a function of Mean Squares.
 It is also calculated as an unbiased estimate of the population standard deviation.

 > $$ SD = \sqrt{MS} = \sqrt{9.714} = 3.117 $$